thoughtworks-jumpstart/guides/docs/life-after-jumpstart/becoming-a-better-programmer.md

 [Engineers.sg](https://engineers.sg/) is a community of volunteers who record videos of various talks and put them up on YouTube.
 You can sign up as a volunteer.

-## Going for developer conferences
+## Attending developer conferences

 Go to conferences.
 Some conferences may be expensive, but you can volunteer with [Engineers.sg](https://engineers.sg/) to record these videos and attend these conferences for free.

+You can also watch videos of past [developer conferences](https://engineers.sg/conferences).

+Some noteworthy conferences in Singapore include, FOSSASIA Summit, GeekCampSG, YOW!
+Singapore, PyConSG, GopherConSG, and iOSConfSG.